morganpdx/coderetreat-materials/testing-setup/python.md

 ```
 This tells the Python interpreter how to run this test file if it's being run directly.

 - Now we're ready to start writing tests!
-To make sure that all your setup is working properly, let's add a simple test so we have something to run.
-Be sure that your test method starts with the word `test`:
+To make sure that all you've setup is working properly, let's add a simple test so we have something to run.
+Be sure that this and all other test methods start with the word `test`:
 ```
     def test_string_compare(self):
         a = 'a string'